yugakolte/Providence-Seals-Case-Study-2/README.md

 #### By Shyam Gadhwala, Yugandhara Kolte, Vinaya Salunkhe

 ## About this repository:
 This repository contains a code written by Shyam Gadhwala (@author : sbgadhwa) to do all the calculations of the required analysis for Case Study 2 : Providence Seal Co., submitted as a coursework for ISE 552- Design and Control of Production Systems.
+This is for Prof. Reha Uzsay's reference.

 ### Case Study 2 analysis.py
 This is the main Python file, in which the code used to do the analysis is listed.